flatcar-archive/flatcar-docs/docs/setup/storage/iscsi.md

 To configure and start iSCSI automatically after a machine is provisioned, credentials need to be written to disk and the iSCSI service started.

-A Container Linux Config will be used to write the file `/etc/iscsi/iscsid.conf` to disk:
+A Butane Config will be used to write the file `/etc/iscsi/iscsid.conf` to disk:

 ```ini
 isns.address = host_ip